graevy/quatloo/content/posts/gopro.md

 [^2]: I had years to tinker with my ttrpg library while learning python at my old job, vs ASAP here

+[^3]: Sidenote: gopros write two simultaneous video streams in user-selected resolution/60fps and 240p/30fps, respectively; the latter ".LRV" files (low-resolution video) also contain the gpx buckets, and are much faster to parse by virtue of being smaller.

-[^3]: Averaging an hour a day, probably
+[^4]: Averaging an hour or two a day, probably

+[^5]: A large part of this is how quickly gopros eat through their batteries.
+We had to bring spares, disable bluetooth, and record in 1080p to last a full work day.

-[^4]: Credit to my boss for pushing me in that direction, but I was in too deep to pivot.
+[^6]: Credit to my boss for pushing me in that direction, but I was in too deep to pivot.
 You could call it sunk-cost avoidance, but I didn't know the gopro gpx data would be so awful; the mistake was really not combing over it before proceeding with feature creep.